Skip to content

 The madder root (Rubia Tinctorium) having the most anthraquinone molecules (19).
 Each molecule must be deposited on the fabric for the red to set.
 Cold and hot dyeing too

 • The Cochineals also has many anthraquinones but more pink (hot dyeing).
+It is one of the best-known "natural" dyes for pink dyes that is not a plant but an insect.
 (A deep purple dye is extracted from female cochineal beetles.
 The female Dactylopius coccus is used to produce various shades of red, orange and scarlet.
 This coloration comes from the carminic acid.)

 • Yellow tinctorial plants are from the Flavonoïds family (different from Flavonoles, which are less solid).
 Reseda, Gaude, Goldenrod or Pomegranate are excellent yellow tinctarial plants.